 The Caribbean and USA season begins to slow down in March.
-Many crews are hired on a seasonal basis and their employment contracts will come to an end, others will prepare to take the vessel to its next seasonal destination and some may remain on board the yacht for a winter yard (maintenance) period.
+Many crews are hired on a seasonal basis and their employment contracts will come to an end.
+Others will prepare to take the vessel to its next seasonal destination and some may remain on board the yacht for a winter yard (maintenance) period.
 There is often crew turnover during this stage of the year and it is a very good time to find employment.

-If you are employed full time on a yacht that remains in the US for the summer your work will vary greatly from the winter months.
-There is a good chance the boat will be hauled out the water onto the dry dock at some stage as well, possibly for the whole period, depending on the scope of the works to be done.
+If you are employed full time on a yacht that remains in the US for the summer, your work will vary greatly from the winter months.
+There is a good chance the boat will be hauled out the water onto the dry dock at some stage as well, possibly for the whole period, depending on the scope of the work to be done.
 The yacht will be undergoing maintenance and alterations during this period.
 It is a very busy time for engineers who will focus on scheduled maintenance, attending to breakages and faults that may have occurred during the season and making improvements to onboard machinery and systems.
 The deck department will focus on maintenance, such as varnishing, polishing, painting, inventories and season orders.
 Whilst the interior will focus on inventories, stain treatments, ordering, polishing and deep cleaning.

 Visa and Legal Requirements:

 Caribbean: To work on a boat cruising the Caribbean it is advisable to have both a Schengen and B1B2 visa as some of the Islands still fall under European and US dependency.
-It is also highly advisable to have a MAXI passport or many spare pages in your passport for a Caribbean season as there are immigration control and an entry and exit stamps on your passport for every Island.
+It is also highly advisable to have a MAXI passport or many spare pages in your passport for a Caribbean season as there are immigration controls and entry and exit stamps on your passport for every Island.

 US: All non-American crew must hold a B1B2 visa to work onboard a yacht entering US territory.
 If you are based in the US, you will need to leave and re-enter the US every 6 months (visa run).